Baby Shower Checklist: Plan and Host the Perfect Shower - Baby Chick

 • If the event is at your home:

-• Have a comfortable chair picked out, with a pillow or seat cushion, for the mom-to-be to use at the shower.
+• Have a comfortable chair, complete with a pillow or seat cushion, selected for the mom-to-be to use during the shower.

 • Finish preparing food.

-• If you’re not cooking, pick up the cake and prepared foods, or check in with the caterer.
+• If you’re not cooking, pick up the cake and prepared food, or check in with the caterer.

-• Pick up flowers, or make sure they get delivered.
+• Pick up flowers or make sure they are delivered.

 • Set up extra chairs for guests.

-• Set up a designated space for holding baby gifts.
+• Designate a space for storing baby shower gifts.

-• Pick up balloons if you’re using them as decor.
+• If you’re using balloons as decor, pick them up.
 If you pick them up earlier, they could deflate.

 • Have all hosts congregate at the party site an hour or two ahead of time to help set up.